armican/debearsivi.github.io/_posts/2018-06-16-16-Haziran-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/rsTO0XV7DnMva6Y4DlUfWKKX10a2QRLYKnIeHIAUAz8.jpg?s=9bbd6908ec57ffddadf1088cd3f99dfc frameborder=0>
 - entry_name: |
-    Kick it into high gear
-  entry_id: 8r57ae
-  entry_content: |
-    <iframe src=https://v.redd.it/czfkisur21411/DASH_2_4_M frameborder=0></iframe>
-- entry_name: |
     To get rid of a bird
   entry_id: 8r89hj
   entry_content: |
     <iframe src=https://v.redd.it/4k1jt47bf3411/DASH_1_2_M frameborder=0></iframe>
-- entry_name: |
-    OP posts pic of beloved, deceased iPod with 10 years on the clock and a sticker from the band Justice on the back.
-A band member from Justice shows up in the comments, offering OP a new iPod.
-  entry_id: 8r56hz
-  entry_content: |
-    null
-- entry_name: |
-    Boxing is a competition to see who can jiggle their opponent’s soft brain tissue hard enough to make them forget how to stand up.
-  entry_id: 8r570j
-  entry_content: |
-    null
 - entry_name: |
     Gorilla uses sign language to tell visitors they can't throw food into his cage
   entry_id: 8rc6ye